mikestefanello/pagoda/README.md

 - Field validation must be defined within each entity field (ie, validating an email address in a _string_ field).
 - Pre-processing must be defined within entity hooks (ie, hashing the user's password).
 - _Sensitive_ fields will be omitted from the UI, and only modified if a value is provided during creation or editing.
+- _Edges_ must be bound to an [edge field](https://entgo.io/docs/schema-edges#edge-field) if you want them visible and editable.

 ### Roadmap